Welcome to my blog!

 In February 2018 I bought a brand new Quattrovelo from Velomobiel.nl.
 He was called Humphrey and you can read about him under Humphrey the Quattrovelo.

 I didn’t actually get on with Humphrey so I sold him and bought another Versatile as a commuter bike, this time a yellow one called Bertie, which I sold later as I did not use it enough.
 I am still riding Alfie the trike on summer days and when touring by car but I ride the Milan for speed and for protection in the rain.
+I brought the bikes over from Germany back to the UK but am cycling much less than I used to.

 So why this blog?

-I’ve been writing this blog for over a decade now and it is a wonderful chance for me to look back over the fun I have had cycling and living in Germany.
+I’ve been writing this blog for 17 years now and it is a wonderful chance for me to look back over the fun I have had cycling and living in Germany.
 It has also become a repository of photos of lots of excellent German cakes.
 I have to pay a fair bit for web hosting and I don’t earn any money at all from it (no advertising), but as it was through this blog that I first met my husband Klaus I feel it doesn’t owe me a thing.

 I appreciate comments and messages so please use the relevant forms in the footer if you have something to say.

-1. Just read your article in the CTC magazine.
+Just read your article in the CTC magazine.
 8,000 miles a year!!!
 Wow – that is amazing – you must be so fit.
 An inspiring read – good for you 🙂

-2. Thank you very much Helen and Klaus, for inviting me and for the nice day I could spend with you.
+Thank you very much Helen and Klaus, for inviting me and for the nice day I could spend with you.
 Now, for the first time ever, I was able to take place not only in one, but in four VMs, the Milan, the Quattrovelo, the Strada and the Versatile.
 I really love them all, still astonished about their look in real live, opposite to pictures.

 All the information is really helpful.